-Birds need water in every season, and too many backyard birders deprive their feathered friends of that water by putting away bird baths when the weather turns chilly instead of winterizing their bird baths.
+Birds need water in every season, and too many birders deprive their feathered friends of that water by putting away bird baths when the weather turns chilly instead of winterizing their bird baths.
 By preparing bird baths for winter use, it is possible to offer birds liquid water year-round and enjoy their company for a quick drink even on icy days.

 Winter Water Sources

-Birds need water to stay hydrated, keep their tissues insulated and to properly preen all year round.
+Birds need water to stay hydrated, keep their tissues insulated, and properly preen all year round.
 In winter, many birds melt snow or ice with their bodies or bills to get a few drops of precious water, or they visit melting puddles or fast water sources such as rapid rivers or creeks that are not completely frozen.
 Winter bird baths can be an ideal source of easy, clean water, and backyard birders who provide that water will be surprised at the wide variety of species that visit even on the coldest days.

 Not All Baths Can Be Winterized

 Before planning to keep your bird bath filled and available throughout the winter, it is important to take the bath’s condition and construction into account.
 Not all bird baths are suitable for winter use, and it is often best to put away or protect a delicate bath so it is not damaged by ice or storms.
 Even a heated bird bath will develop ice around its edges, and as water freezes and expands, delicate materials can be harmed.
-In general, solar bird baths, delicate glass styles and complicated mosaics should be protected from winter’s ravages, while ceramic and concrete bird baths are also subject to freezing damage.
-Plastic, fiberglass and metal bird baths, on the other hand, are usable all year round.
+In general, solar bird baths, delicate glass styles, bird bath fountains, and complicated mosaics should be protected from winter’s ravages, while ceramic and concrete bird baths are also subject to freezing damage.
+Plastic, fiberglass, and metal bird baths, on the other hand, are usable all year round.